 - Osteoblasts secrete collagen and vesicles into the extracellular matrix.

-- Vesicles contain enzymes (e.g., alkaline phosphatase), which increase local phosphate levels by cleavage of, e.g., pyrophosphate.
+- Vesicles contain enzymes (e.g., alkaline phosphatase), which increase local phosphate levels (e.g., by cleavage of pyrophosphate).

 - Calcium-binding molecules in the vesicles most likely serve as a focal point.